-I write every day.* Like Cal Newport and Neil Gaiman, I don’t believe in writer’s block.
+I write almost every day.* Like Cal Newport and Neil Gaiman, I don’t believe in writer’s block.
 Either I’m writing or I’m not writing, and mostly, I’m writing.

 Most of what I write is garbage.